top of page

 Eligibility for an ATO Payment Plan

-• Have a good compliance history (lodged BAS and tax returns on time)
+• Have a good compliance history: This means they should have lodged BAS and tax returns on time.

-• Be able to make repayments on schedule
+• Be able to commit to repayments on schedule.

-For larger debts (over $100,000), businesses may need to provide financial statements or engage a professional to negotiate on their behalf.
+For larger debts (over $100,000), businesses might need to provide financial statements or engage a professional to negotiate on their behalf.

 How to Set Up an ATO Payment Plan

-Setting up a payment plan can be done in three ways:
+Setting up a payment plan can be done in three distinct ways:

 1. Self-Service via MyGov or ATO Business Portal